 • 2 teaspoons ground cinnamon

-• 2 tablespoons cornstarch (Note 4)
+• 2 tablespoons cornstarch see note 4

 Optional Cream Cheese Frosting

-• 4 tablespoons unsalted butter, at room temperature
+• 4 tablespoons unsalted butter at room temperature

 • 1/2 teaspoon vanilla extract

-• 1/8 teaspoon each: salt, ground cinnamon
+• 1/8 teaspoon ground cinnamon

 • 1-1/2 cups powdered sugar

-• Optional: banana chips and coarsely chopped almonds for topping cake
+• banana chips optional, for topping

 Instructions

-• BAKE: Smooth the top with the spatula and bake for 33-38 minutes or until cake is lightly browned at the edges and set in the middle (toothpick when inserted in the center should come out clean).
+• Smooth the top with the spatula and bake for 33–38 minutes or until cake is lightly browned at the edges and set in the middle (toothpick when inserted in the center should come out clean).
 35 mins is perfect in my oven!

 Video